Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 === Data and code availability

-Code for initial processing of data and for analyses performed in this manuscript are available on github and archived on Zenodo (Bonham 2024).
+Code for initial processing of data and for analyses performed in this manuscript are available on github and archived on Zenodo
+@bonhamKlepacCerajLabEEGMicrobiomeInitial2024.
 Input data will be archived on Dryad and downloadable via included scripts in analysis code upon publication.